celeritas-project/celeritas/doc/appendices/administration.rst

   minor updates are needed to fix the build or tests on a particular machine, include those as part of the "pre-release" pull request that includes new documentation.
-- [TODO: define high-level validation tests and a test matrix correlating capability areas (code files/directories changed) to test names.]
-Rerun and check all validation tests that might be affected by changes since the previous release.
+- [TODO: define high-level validation tests like `geant-val`_ and a test matrix correlating capability areas (code files/directories changed) to test names.]
+  Rerun and perform a cursory check on all validation tests that might be affected by changes since the previous release.
+More complete validation (since a change in results might not be an error) can be done separately.
 - Update documentation with release notes from all pull requests newly included in the release.
 Follow the format for previous releases: add a summary of highlights, and enumerate the pull requests (with PR numbers and